Denver Nuggets: 2015–2018: Early years

-Nikola Jokić was named NBA Most Valuable Player in 2021 (first player in franchise history), 2022 and 2024.
+Nikola Jokić was named NBA Most Valuable Player in 2020–21 (first player in franchise history), 2021–22 and 2023–24.

 On June 15, 2015, at the end of the 2014–15 season, Michael Malone was named as the new head coach of the Denver Nuggets.
 Entering the 2015 NBA draft with their lowest draft pick (seventh overall) since 2003, the Nuggets drafted Emmanuel Mudiay who was widely regarded as the top point guard of the draft, leading to speculation that current starting point guard, Ty Lawson, would be traded.
 On July 14, 2015, Lawson was arrested in Los Angeles on suspicion of driving under the influence, his second in six months.
 The Nuggets traded Lawson a week later to the Houston Rockets along with a second round draft pick for Joey Dorsey, Nick Johnson, Kostas Papanikolaou, Pablo Prigioni (all of whom were waived), and a first round pick that was used to draft Juan Hernangómez.

-Under Michael Malone's leadership, the Denver Nuggets slightly started to improve while primarily relying on the youth movement consisting of Emmanuel Mudiay, Nikola Jokić, Gary Harris and later also on the recovered Jusuf Nurkić.
+Under Michael Malone's leadership, the Denver Nuggets slightly started to improve while primarily relying on the youth movement consisting of Mudiay, Jokić, Gary Harris and later also on the recovered Jusuf Nurkić.
 On January 27, 2016, it was announced that both Mudiay and Jokić would participate in BBVA Compass Rising Stars Challenge during NBA All-Star 2016.
 On February 18, the Denver Nuggets announced that they decided to trade veteran shooting guard Randy Foye to Oklahoma City Thunder in exchange for D. J. Augustin, Steve Novak and two second-round draft picks.
 One day later, JJ Hickson and the newly acquired Novak were waived.